twixraider81/exokid/README.md

 The bootstrap script will check for necessary tools and compile a cross compiler toolchain.

 This will take a serious amount of time (and disk space), please be patient.
-The built compiler will reside under ./cc/, so don't delete this folder.
+The built compiler will reside under ./cc/$SYSTEMTYPE/ (i.e. cc/Linux or cc/CYGWIN or something).
+Do not delete this folder.
 For LDC your system will need libconfig++-dev.
 For Bochs you will need libx11-dev & libgtk2.0-dev.

 After the bootstrap script completed, go ahead configure & build the source.
 - ./waf configure